Postdoctoral Fellowship in the Public Humanities

 - In the application portal, please complete ALL sections of the application.

-- LIST OF REFERENCES SECTION: You will list three recommenders (including the dissertation advisor) who will submit letters of recommendation; please have their names along with their email addresses ready when you access the application.
+- LIST OF REFERENCES SECTION: You will list two recommenders (including one who will testify to public humanities-related work, and one to teaching and research) who will submit letters of recommendation; please have their names along with their email addresses ready when you access the application.
 After you submit your complete online application, your recommenders will automatically be emailed instructions for uploading their letters.
-These letters are due December 18, 2019, which is three days after the application deadline; please inform your recommenders of this timeline.
+These letters are due March 17, 2020, which is two days after the application deadline; please inform your recommenders of this timeline.
 NOTE: If you are using a professional placement or dossier service (e.g., Interfolio) to submit any or all recommendations, please use the service's address instead of your recommender's address in the appropriate space.

 - APPLICATION DOCUMENTS SECTION.
 Please upload the following application documents (PDFs) in the application portal.
 Document size limits are listed in the application (7MB-8MB).
 File names should not contain parentheses, quotation marks, or other such characters.